CloverOS/nano-rs/README.md

 ```shell
 cargo build
 ```
+- Then you will get file named `routes.rs` in your `src/`.
+- Do not edit `routes.rs` as it will be overwritten every time you build.

-- Add main.rs (refer to the project structure in the example)
+- Edit `main.rs`. (refer to the project structure in the example)

 ```rust
 use axum::Router;